 7.8miles 12.5 km

-This walk part-follows the Greensand Way and the River Mole through the picturesque villages of Brockham, Betchworth and Skimmington.
+This walk sort-of follows the Greensand Way and the River Mole through the picturesque villages of Brockham, Betchworth and Skimmington.
 The church in Betchworth dates from 1080.
 More importantly, it was used as a location in Four Weddings and a Funeral.
-There's bit of a climb near the end of the walk, then down you go, down, down, down, to the grounds of Reigate Priory.
+There's bit of a climb near the end of the walk, then a descent into Priory Park, once the grounds of Reigate Priory.

-Return at xx:29 from Reigate (direction Gatwick Airport) changing at Redhill for Victoria.
+Return at xx:27 from Reigate (direction Gatwick Airport) changing at Redhill for London Bridge.

 A return to "Dorking stations" covers.